 MASC Resources

-Once approved for in-state residency, out-of-state merit scholarships automatically convert to the in-state equivalent scholarship.
+Once you are approved for in-state residency, out-of-state merit scholarships automatically convert to the in-state equivalent scholarship.
 Visiting this scholarship page will show equivalent in-state merit scholarship amounts.

 VA Benefits